campusrover/delivery_bot/README.md

 ## How to start

-* To make the model (including willow garage base with colored boxes as identifiers) load correctly, make sure this repo is located within ../my_ros_data/catkin_ws/src/
+* To make the model (including willow garage base with colored boxes as identifiers) load correctly, make sure this repo is located within ../my_ros_data/catkin_ws/src/.
+Be sure to make all the Python files and shell script to be executable (chomod +x) or the launch file will not run correctly.

 * Start backend first by: roslaunch delivery_bot backend.launch